Austin-Hudson/project-two-fe/README.md

 ###### How To Use
 1. Search for a food category in your area.
 When you do this, restaurants with that type populate on a GoogleMap.
-2. Click on the POI(red flag) to start to comment on the restaurant.
+2. Click on the Marker(red) to start to comment on the restaurant.
 3. When you click on the comment button, a modal opens up displaying the name, address and rating of the restaurant.
 4. You can then upload images by first pressing 'Choose File', navigate to a file and then press 'Upload'.
 When you do the file gets uploaded to AWS S3.